zeromq/ingescape/doc/content/blog/first_full_agent.md

 const char *reg3 = "/([[:alnum:]]+)[[:space:]]{1}([^ ]+)[[:space:]]{1}([[:print:]]+)";
 {{< / highlight >}}
 <br>
-In the code, regular expressions are checked from the most complex to the simplest one, as checking the simplest one first would not allow more complex ones to be matched.
+In the code, regular expressions are checked from the most complex to the simplest one, as checking the simplest one first would never allow more complex ones to be matched.
 Here is the code checking and handling the three regular expressions:

 {{< highlight c "linenos=table,linenostart=1" >}}
                 //command + parameter + string